The Master of Education program in Counselor Education, with concentrations in Clinical

 - Candidates who have been out of the Counselor Education Program for three or more semesters must apply for readmission and complete a successful interview with the Counselor Education admissions committee.

 Transfer students' transcripts may be evaluated to determine if the graduate courses previously taken may be transferred.
-Up to 12 semester hours from a CACREP accredited graduate program may be transferred to the Counselor Education Program.
+Transfer students may transfer up to 9 semester hours.
+Up to 12 semester hours from a CACREP accredited graduate program in the USG system may be transferred to the Counselor Education Program.

 Transient applicants who are enrolled in another college or university and receive permission from the Registrar of that institution to seek temporary admission for up to 9 semster hours at Albany State University may be accepted.
 Transient students must be in good standing at their home instituion.
 Additionally, students enrolled in Counselor Education at Albany State University may receive permission from the department and Registrar to take up to 9 semester hours at another university with a CACREP accredited program and have those courses transferred to ASU Counselor Education Program.
 The student must be in good standing at Albany State University.